Cameraegg Compare logoCameraegg

 Do the Osmo Nano and Alpha 1 II have in-body image stabilization?

-Osmo Nano does not have IBIS, while alpha 1 II has 8.5-stop in-body image stabilization.
+Osmo Nano uses Electronic image stabilization (electronic), while Alpha 1 II has 8.5-stop in-body image stabilization.

 Which shoots faster bursts — the Osmo Nano or the Alpha 1 II?